owldot/lanadz.github.io/_posts/2019-06-13-nvm-tourbles.markdown

 ---
 layout: post
-title: "nvm is not compatible with the npm config prefix option and other troubles"
+title: 'nvm is not compatible with the npm config prefix option and other troubles'
 date: 2019-06-13
 tags:
-- configuration
+  - terminal
 keywords:
   - different versions of node
   - nvm is not compatible with npm config prefix
   - nvm is forgetting node for new terminal window
 ---

 | nvm is not compatible with the npm config "prefix" option: currently set to "/usr local/Cellar/nvm/0.34.0/versions/node/v10.16.0" <br/>Run `npm config delete prefix` or `nvm use --delete-prefix v10.16.0 --silent` to unset it.

 Looks familiar?